 I don’t live in Ireland or the United Kingdom – advice for participants who live in different timezones

-Check the time of the Live Group Meeting on Wednesdays in your region– see worldtimebuddy.com.
+Check the time of the Live Group Meeting in your region– see worldtimebuddy.com.
 Please check to make sure the Live Group Meeting time will work for you, before you book!